augmiller/Hello1/README.md

 # Hello1
 First try.

-This is my first time doing GitHub.
-THis is not my first time typing.
+THis is not my first time typing - EDITED THIS LINE.
+Removed previous line about first time committing.
 END
+END2.